 The Asian American Education Initiative is co-organized by the College of Education and the Center for East Asian and Pacific Studies at the University of Illinois.
 The mission of the Asian American Education Initiative is to promote social justice in education by bringing Asian American literature to classrooms and increasing the visibility of Asian American history in the curriculum at schools in the Urbana-Champaign area.

-Asian/Asian Americans and their legacy and contributions throughout history are virtually absent in the current K-12 curriculum in the U.S. The only times they are mentioned are the Chinese Exclusion Act and Japanese Incarceration in the social studies curriculum in one or two states.
-Due to the lack of Asian American history in the school curriculum national wide, not only many Americans do not know about Asian American history, but many Asian Americans themselves do not even know their own history either.
+Americans are one of the fastest-growing ethnic groups in Illinois, with a population of nearly 720,000 in 2019.
+Yet, Asians/Asian Americans and their legacy and contributions throughout history are virtually absent in the current K-12 curriculum in the U.S. Educators in a few states, nationwide, may cover the Chinese Exclusion Act and Japanese Incarceration in social studies coursework.
+Due to this omission, many Americans have little to no understanding of Asian American history, and many Asian Americans themselves do not know their own history, either.

-Through this initiative, we hope to (i) increase our community’s appreciation of Asian Americans and their contributions to society, (ii) help children and families develop a deeper awareness of the rising incidents of violence against Asian descendants and critical thinking about social injustice, and eventually (iii) bring everyone together in our community to embrace our diversity.
+Through this initiative, we hope to (i) increase our community’s appreciation of Asian Americans and their contributions to society, (ii) help children and families develop a deeper awareness of the rising incidents of violence against Asian descendants and critical thinking about social injustice, and eventually, (iii) bring everyone together in our community to embrace our diversity.